What are realistic ballet goals for adult beginners?

 Mid-Term Goals: 6 to 18 Months

-Once the basics are in muscle memory, you can begin to focus on coordination and moving away from the support of the barre.
+Once you are familiar, you can begin to focus on coordination and moving away from the support of the barre.
 This is often where dancers feel a "plateau," but it is actually where the most important technical work happens.
 Our program Beyond Beginner - Essentials for Graduating the Beginner Level features 261 videos specifically designed to help you navigate this transition.

 Key milestones include: